 MRI can show the very small abnormalities that can cause seizures or developmental delay.
 MRI shows this in children better than x-rays or CT scanning.

 How does MRI work?

 MRI produces images of the brain on a computer, using radio waves and a magnet.

 Does having an MRI hurt?

 No. Your child will not feel anything or experience any effects afterwards.

 Is an MRI noisy?

-The MRI scan is quite noisy.
-Your child will hear a knocking sound coming from the scanner.
+The MRI scan is very noisy.
+Your child will hear very loud knocking sounds coming from the scanner.
 This is normal.
 The radiologist taking the scan will give your child ear plugs or headphones.

 Is an MRI safe?